 You can ask for a statement of results while you are waiting for the issue of your certificate.

-If your certificate has been damaged due to whatever reason, you have to return the damaged document to the Department of Basic Education or Provincial Education Department.
+If your certificate has been damaged due to whatever reason, you will have to return the damaged document to the Department of Basic Education or Provincial Education Department.

 Steps to take: